About Edible Dahlias

 There is abundant information available about growing dahlias as ornamentals, so I am focusing on information of particular relevance to growing dahlias as edibles in this chapter.
 You can find tons of additional information about growing dahlias on the Internet or at your local library.

-The tubers are somewhat similar to yacon or jicama raw.
+The tubers of edible dahlias are somewhat similar to yacon or jicama raw.
 The texture is crisp and juicy.
 The dominant flavor ranges from bland and starchy to mildly sweet, sometimes with an aftertaste that is either flowery or similar to radish.
 This is the range of flavors that I have experienced in the varieties that we have selected for use as edibles, but there is a greater range of flavors in ornamental dahlias, many of them unpleasant.

 The common dahlia is an allopolyploid of octoploid configuration.
 It is genetically complex, with a great deal of built in diversity, as attested to by the wide range of ornamental varieties.